Hello and welcome to my website.

 My work has been published in The Ogham Stone 2020, Visual Verse: An Anthology of Art and Words, Film Ireland, Golden Plec and The Coronation Street Blog, and I have performed readings on several occasions with the Irish Writers Centre.
 In October 2021, I was shortlisted for the inaugural Visual Verse Writing Prize.

-I have been creating characters and stories and committing them to copybooks, journals and pieces of paper since I was a child.
+I have been creating characters, stories and memoir and committing them to copybooks, journals and scraps of paper since I was a child.
 I hold a BA (Hons) in Film, Literature and Drama, an MA in Film and Television Studies, and have both attended and read my work at the Irish Writers Centre.

 In August 2020, my short story, To Let, was published in the 2020 edition of The Ogham Stone, the University of Limerick’s literary and arts journal.

-I started populating this website in October 2013, when I entered the second year of an MA in Film and Television Studies with Dublin City University.
+I started populating this website when I entered the second year of my MA in Film and Television Studies with Dublin City University.
 It was three years after I’d completed my BA (Hons) in Film, Literature and Drama at Dublin Business School, and I thought it would be a good way to get writing about the subjects I was passionate about.

 I started with Coronation Street, and by the end of the month was writing for the wonderful Coronation Street Blog with which I have had some invaluable and unforgettable experiences.
 While there are too many to mention individually here, they have included interviewing the cast and producers, attending exclusive previews, treading both the old and new sets, representing the blog at the UK Blog Awards in London, presenting my research on the show at Regent’s University, London, being interviewed on BBC radio about the programme, and having my work published in Coronation Street Blog: The Book.